joelluellwitz/jl0724/README.md

 ### This Application is Over-architected

 I intentionally added extra functionality, complexity, and layers of abstraction to demonstrate mastery of Java, Spring, and other libraries and design patterns.
-Admittedly, a real application of this size probably shouldn't have all this complexity.
+Admittedly, a real application of this size probably should not have all this complexity.

 Particularly, I'm trying to demonstrate: